ahsu1230/Vetafi/webapp/SETUP_WEB.md

 # Setting up the web application

-Clone this git repository
+Clone this git repository.
-In the same directory (should be root directory) as _package.json_, run in the command line:
+In the same directory as _package.json_, run in the command line:

 ```
 $ npm install